nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### <a name="find"></a>3.3.1.
 Find a Flashcard : `find` (Harshini)

 Finds certain flashcard(s) according to the **German phrase** entered.
-You can enter more german phrases after the first phrase to search for more flashcards corresponding to your search parameters. **The full German phrase must be entered for each parameter**.
+You can enter more German phrases after the first phrase to search for more flashcards corresponding to your search parameters. **The full German phrase must be entered for each parameter**.
 To view the full Glossary again, see [List all Flashcards](#list) below.

 Format: `find <GERMAN PHRASE> <OPTIONAL GERMAN PHRASE 1> <OPTIONAL GERMAN PHRASE 2>...`